terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

     Information related to Web such as Form and HttpRequest should not be handled in service.

-    This information should be converted to object of domain layer in Application layer before calling Service.
+    This information should be converted into domain object in Application layer before calling the Service.

 |

 Infrastructure layer
 --------------------------------------------------------------------------------

-Implementation (Repository interface) of domain layer is provided in infrastructure layer.
+Implementation of domain layer (Repository interface) is provided in infrastructure layer.

 It is responsible for storing the data permanently (location where data is stored such as RDBMS, NoSQL etc.) as well as transmission of messages.